blaenk/blaenk.github.io/provider/notes/game-development.markdown

 I've been wanting to create a very specific kind of game for a few years now.
 Game Development was _one_ of the reasons why I initially became interested in software development, but I quickly lost interest in it relative to other areas that piqued my interests.
 Still, I was always interested in Game Development, particularly with how it seemed to me like a tour de force in software development, requiring expertise in a variety of areas in order to produce a working game.

-Over the years I've tried to learn about various different areas of software development --- as different as possible --- to gain as much perspective and become more well rounded.
+Over the years I've tried to learn about various different areas of software development, as orthogonal as possible, to gain as much perspective and become more well rounded.
 These new things I've learned have provided me with insight and a "bigger picture" with regards to game development, to the point where I feel more strongly than before that I should at least attempt to create the game I've had in mind.
 For preparation, last year I read a book on [3D Math](/reads/#3dmath) that solely concerned itself with the math, and one on [Direct3D 11](/reads/#d3d11).

 # Architecture

 ## New Approach

 I'm taking a step back from the overly general architecture discussed in the following sections, consisting of "components everywhere" and a very loose, omnipresent event system that sacrificed the type system.
 I originally chose to create my engine from scratch because I wanted to use this as a learning experience, but also to have absolute control over what I want to create.
-However, I'm well aware of the countless games that roll their own engine only to still be working on the engine for years with no game --- oftentimes the primary motivation for creating the engine --- to show for it.
+However, I'm well aware of the countless games that roll their own engine only to still be working on the engine for years with no game to show for it.
 I don't want that to happen here.

 My opinion is that this tends to happen because people want to make their engine be everything: fully cross-platform and fully general so that it can scale from a mobile F2P game to a next-gen racing game and further still to an FPS.
-I'm reminded of the days of the Quake 3 engine, which --- despite [my limited experience with it](/work/#the-instagib-project) --- didn't seem to strive to be everything for everyone, and yet many people adapted it to accommodate all manner of different game types.
+I'm reminded of the days of the Quake 3 engine, which---despite [my limited experience with it](/work/#the-instagib-project)---didn't seem to strive to be everything for everyone, and yet many people adapted it to accommodate all manner of different game types.

 There is clearly a balance between creating a game and creating a general engine.
 The end goal is the game, but it's not necessary to completely sacrifice good software architecture practices, specifically those associated with game engine design (e.g. components, event systems, etc.).